• Skip to primary navigation

 How to serve?

-• Serve them over German waffles, pancakes, or creme fraiche crepes.
+Serve them over German waffles, pancakes, or creme fraiche crepes.
+They are amazing over ice cream, semolina, or rice pudding.

-• Use the syrup and some finely chopped cherries to flavor homemade ice cream as well.
+Use the syrup and some finely chopped cherries to flavor homemade ice cream as well.

-• Add some to smoothies or milkshakes.
+Add some to smoothies or milkshakes.

-• Use the syrup to moisten cake bases and the cherries to add to cake fillings or to decorate cakes like the Cherry Bakewell Cake.
+Use the syrup to moisten cake bases and the cherries to add to cake fillings or to decorate cakes like the Cherry Bakewell Cake.

-More ways of preserving cherries
+More preserved cherries

-• How to Preserve Cherries - Low-Sugar
+How To Preserve Cherries - Low Sugar

 Do you like this recipe?